veloduff/deploy-secure-nodejs-env/README.md

-# Launch a secure Node.js dev environment
+# Deploy a secure Node.js dev environment

 This repo (and guide) illustrate the process of launching a secure Node.js application environment, while also minimizing cost.
 As production features (e.g., Load Balancer, backups, managed updates) are not used, this environment is intended to be used for development purposes.
 To minimize cost, a single instance (no Load Balancer) Beanstalk environment will be used running on a spot instance.